HEIGE-PCloud/HEIGE-PCloud.github.io/.github/ISSUE_TEMPLATE/typos-and-errata-report.md

 ---
-name: Typos and errata report
+name: Report typos and errata
 about: Report any typos or errata you find
 title: "[Typos/Errata Report]"
 labels: bug